Get the Recipe

-Next question: Traditionally, the spice blend is prepared by pounding the ingredients in a mortar and pestle until a rough paste is formed.
+Next question: Traditionally, the spice blend is prepared by pounding the ingredients with a mortar and pestle until a rough paste is formed.
 Would a food processor work just as well?

-I grilled up a couple batches of chicken side by side with marinades that differed only in their pureeing method.
-Turns out that the difference was very subtle.
-While ingredients pounded in a mortar and pestle tend to release more flavor, particularly when you pound them with a bit of salt (read up more on that science in this piece about guacamole), once the chicken is actually grilled, those subtleties are lost.
+I grilled up a couple batches of chicken side by side with marinades that differed only in how they were puréed.
+The difference turned out to be very subtle.
+While ingredients pounded with a mortar and pestle tend to release more flavor, particularly when you pound them with a bit of salt (read up more on that science in this piece about guacamole), once the chicken is actually grilled, those subtleties are lost.

-And what about the length of time the chicken is marinated before grilling?
+And what about the length of time the chicken spends marinating before grilling?

 The vast majority of marinade ingredients—pretty much any of the large, aromatic molecules—will not penetrate very far into a piece of meat, no matter how long you marinate it for.
 A millimeter per day of marinating is about average.

-Tasted side-by-side, chicken marinated for a few hours has more flavor and is juicier than chicken placed directly on the grill with no marinating time.
-Let it go for a night or two, and you're doing even better.
-And because gai yang uses a non-acidic marinade (unlike, say, the yogurt-based marinade for tandoori chicken), you don't have to worry about the meat chemically "cooking" or turning chalky and dry.
+When both are tasted side by side, chicken marinated for a few hours has more flavor and is juicier than chicken placed directly on the grill with no marinating time.
+Let it go for a night or two, and you'll be doing even better.
+And, because gai yang uses a nonacidic marinade (unlike, say, the yogurt-based marinade for tandoori chicken), you don't have to worry about the meat chemically "cooking" or turning chalky and dry.

-This is one of those rare cases where longer marinating actually is better, which means you can prepare the marinade and put the chicken in it on Thursday, and forget about it until Saturday.
-Procrastinators and planners rejoice!
+This is one of those rare cases in which longer marinating actually is better, which means you can prepare the marinade and put the chicken in it on Thursday, then forget about it until Saturday.
+Procrastinators and planners, rejoice!

 With my marinade out of the way, it was time to focus a bit more on the actual cooking process.
 As with all whole chicken recipes, we've got a few hurdles to tackle.

-First off, there's the problem of breast meat and leg meat: breasts are best when cooked to between 145 and 160°F. Any higher and they end up as dry and crumbly as an IKEA particle board bookcase.* Legs, on the other hand, with their high proportion of slow-twitch, heavy-use muscles, are better when cooked past 165°F.
+First off, there's the problem of breast meat and leg meat: Breasts are best when cooked to between 145 and 160°F (63 and 71°C).
+Any higher, and they end up as dry and crumbly as an IKEA particleboard bookcase.* Legs, on the other hand, with their high proportion of slow-twitch, heavy-use muscles, are better when cooked past 165°F (74°C).

-*Having recently tried to disassemble and reassemble a few such bookshelves, I am keenly aware of their crumbling capacity.
-Also, do not listen to what the USDA says about cooking chicken to 165°.
-So long as it is held and rested properly, 150°F or even lower chicken is perfectly safe.
+* Having recently tried to disassemble and reassemble a few such bookshelves, I am keenly aware of their crumbling capacity.
+Also, do not listen to what the USDA says about cooking chicken to 165°F. So long as it is held and rested properly, chicken cooked to 150°F (66°C) or even lower is perfectly safe.

-There's also the issue of getting the skin to crisp without burning, and timing it so that the skin is at optimum crispness just as the meat finishes cooking.
+There's also the issue of getting the skin to crisp without burning, and timing it so that the skin reaches optimum crispness just as the meat finishes cooking.

 Spatchcocking is your chicken's Captain Planet.
 By cutting out the backbone of the chicken and flattening it, you solve all of your problems in one fell swoop.